vieirads/100DaysOfCode/r1-log.md

 ### R1D29
 Went through the Bootstrap and jQuery sections of **freeCodeCamp**.
 Bootstrap is very helpful and have everything ready for use and it is totally responsive.
 Learn the basics of jQuery, but I still need more content to do the stuff I want o my page.
 Pretty cool stuff and easy to use.

+### R1D30
+Went through the Sass section of **freeCodeCamp** and started the React one.
+I think I have seen enough for now.
+Tomorrow I will start building small projects.